A man wearing a hat sits at a table and talks to other people at the table.

 To-Do List

 Here, it’s all about accountability and accomplishing more as a team.
-We review each item on the To-Do list, note that it’s “done” or “not done.”
-If it’s done, we check the box (yes, that’s another Ninety reference).
-If it’s not, we either leave it on the list and get a commitment to get it done by next week or “drop it down” to the IDS section.
-Rule of thumb: 90% of To-Dos should be “done” every week.
+Together, you review each item on the To-Do list, note that it’s “done” or “not done.”
+If it’s done, check the box.
+If it’s not, either leave it on the list and get a commitment to get it done by next week or “drop it down” to the IDS section.

 IDS (Identify, Discuss, Solve)

-Start by reviewing the list of Issues and asking if anyone has new Issues to add.
+Start by reviewing the list of issues and asking if anyone has new issues to add.
 Then, if it’s a long list, I like to take a pass-through and get the team to keep, kill, combine, or move items.

 • “Keep” means it’s still relevant for us to work on